psychemedia/storytelling-notes/butterball.md

 "You're very kind to ask after him," said his mother; "but he's out in the wood with his father shooting ptarmigan."

-"What a bore now," said the old bag; " here have I got such a beautiful little silver fork for him."
+"What a bore now," said the old bag; "here have I got such a beautiful little silver fork for him."

 "Pip, pip I here I am," said Buttercup, as he came out from under the kneading-trough.